-The core of the product is made from shredded and compressed composite packaging, giving the user a sustainable and superior performing product.
-Finished with recycled facing paper, Paperfaced internal lining is an alternative to plasterboard products.
+The core of the product is made from shredded and compressed composite packaging, giving the user a sustainable and superior performing product. saveBOARD betterBRACE is a cost-effective rigid air barrier / external bracing element for use in residential to multi-story construction. saveBOARD betterBRACE is an alternative to plywood, OSB or plasterboard-based products.